subhash011/Project-Allocation/README.md

 After the above steps are completed, in the backend folder, replace the 'environment.txt' file with a file named '.env' and add all the required parameters as mentioned in the environment.txt file.

-## Configuring Angular app

-The above commands will install all the required packages but some changes are to made for the application to run as expected:

-**Check the instructions given in btp-frontend folder's readme for more information.**

 ## Running the web app locally

 Open two terminal windows and locate to Project-Allocation/btp-frontend and Project-Allocation/backend respectively one in each of the terminal.